dennisfrymire/dfrymire79.github.io/New_Quantum_Leap_Project/README.md

 * Each round has its own category, and includes 10 randomly-generated questions.

  * The score is tallied at end of every round.
 Each correct answer is worth a number of points corresponding to the round (Round 1 questions are worth 1 point, Round 2 questions are worth 2 points, and so on.)
-Point accumulate from round to round.
+Points accumulate from round to round.
 If the players gets 3 or more wrong answers in any given round, the game is over.

  Technologies Used: